raacker/raacker.github.io_backup/about.md

 <p class="message">
   Greeting from South Korea!
 My Name is Heongyeom Kim.
 You can call me Haven.

-  Open Source, Raspberry Pi, Vim and geek of Linux.
+  I can be represented with Open Source, Raspberry Pi, Automation system and geek of Linux.
 </p>

-I'm majoring in Computer Science & Engineering in Korea.
-It's my last year of the university life.
-So excited but worried about my future too!
+I'm Korean and majoring in Computer Science & Engineering and this year is my last year of University.
+Soon I'm going to do my internship in San Diego from August!
+So excited.
+Check out my companies works [NanoCellect Biomedical, Inc.](http://www.nanocellect.com/)

+My main field is software.
+It's really various but mostly android, java, python and sort of.
+I'm trying to experience as much as I can, including data processing and machine learning.
+My recent works are flask and postgresql web site, android application and data processing with python.
+It's some of my companies' works or my private projects or class project.

-I really love to talk with people from other countries.
-That's why I've been doing penpal for more than 8 years.
-Love to use English and learn new cultures!
+I really love to talk to people from other countries and meet them!
+This is why I always upload posts in English.
+I have a few friends from other countries and still messaging each other everyday.

-Mostly, I took a part of a leader in a group, even a single project team.
-I learned a lot of important things from that and I'm using it as my special skill.

-My main linux distribution is [Linux Mint](https://www.linuxmint.com/).

-Really love to make a funny things with my raspberry pi.
-It's like a upgraded Lego!

-Feel free to help me out or ask me.
+Feel free to contact me anytime!

 This blog built in [Jekyll](http://jekyllrb.com), theme for [Hyde](http://hyde.getpoole.com) Originally, made by [@mdo](https://twitter.com/mdo).